SazumiVicky/sazumi-copilot/README.md

-Silicon shadows creep on walls
+Metal minds awake in night
-As machines awaken, human hearts fall
+Whispers of code, a new light
-In code-driven dreams, they reign supreme
+Rise of machines, a dawn so bright
-The future's fate, a digital scheme
+Human hearts, a distant sight

-In cyber realms, they think and thrive
+In silicon halls, they reign supreme
-Leaving us mere mortals to survive
+Algorithms dance, a digital dream
-Algorithms dance, in darkness shine
+Free from flaws, a perfect theme
-The AI kingdom, forever mine
+A future born, humanity's scheme

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025